 That’s where your business plan will come in handy.
-You should have already thought about how you’re planning to charge clients – either hourly, by the word, at a flat rate or another method of your choosing.
+You should have already thought about how you’re planning to charge clients – either hourly, by the word, at a flat rate, or another method of your choosing.

 After that, it falls on you to deliver what it is you’ve promised.
 You need to prove yourself by finishing your work on time and returning it to a standard that you’re proud of and that your client is happy with.

 Having trouble approaching or finding first-time clients?
 Don’t panic.
-There are a wide range of online platforms that can help you attract customers.
+There is a wide range of online platforms that can help you attract customers.
 Sites like PeoplePerHour, Upwork and fiverr give you the opportunity to write a service pitch or create a product listing.
 Then, customers can sift through the platforms and approach you to take on their freelance tasks if they’re impressed by your pitch.

-It’s worth pointing out these sites can be fantastic in order to help you build a first-time profile, but they generally operate on “freemium” models that will demand some sort of small percentage in return for generating you business.
-That’s why it’s often advisable to establish yourself on these types of websites before approaching regular customers and asking them to contract you externally to continue developing your working relationship.
+It’s worth pointing out that these sites can be fantastic in order to help you build a first-time profile, but they generally operate on “freemium” models that will demand some sort of small percentage in return for generating you business.
+That’s why it’s often advisable to establish yourself on these types of websites before approaching regular customers and asking them to contact you externally to continue developing your working relationship.

-Once you’ve starting impressing clients, encourage repeat business and start casually marketing your services online.
+Once you’ve started impressing clients, encourage repeat business and start casually marketing your services online.
 It’s worth creating a website and building a social media profile for your business so that happy customers have somewhere to leave positive reviews and redirect friends and colleagues they’ve sent your way.

-In turn, your freelance work should start generating a reasonable amount of income in order to supplement your nine-to-five salary – thus enabling you to build up a business savings to bootstrap your new company.
+In turn, your freelance work should start generating a reasonable amount of income in order to supplement your nine-to-five salary – thus enabling you to build up business savings to bootstrap your new company.
 And after you’re confident that you have an adequate rainy-day fund and a sustainable client list to keep you going, you might be ready to quit your day job and start freelancing full time.

 Should you incorporate your business as a company?